dilaradupont/comp0034_coursework1_group7/Documentation/CW1_notes.md

 and if you click on them, they open up in the different country bubbles.
 Moreover, we could plot 1 bubble for the value for male and one for the value for female generating a 4/5 variable chart (time vs num of procedure vs cost for male vs female in diff countries)

+### Nikos

+After examining the target groups I would like to add the following ideas.

+To answer the main question , I think that we could create a combined indicator( maybe average score ) for males and females separately.
+This will be used to rank the countries in a clear order as to which is the best to start a business at based on your gender.
+Using a bar chart [https://datavizcatalogue.com/methods/bar_chart.html](https://datavizcatalogue.com/methods/bar_chart.html) then we can display the top 10 countries for each gender.
+It can serve as an alternative to the map that Andrea and Cate suggested, providing a more easy-to-read, condense, form of the information.
+For example someone may only be interested in finding the top countries/areas rather than exploring the different values manually from the map.

+Adding to the bubble graph idea, we can use the bubbles to also demonstrate how the combine score is calculated.
+E.G. you click on the Country bubble indicating the combined score and then the individual scores for each category of the country/region show up.

+A line graph [https://datavizcatalogue.com/methods/line_graph.html](https://datavizcatalogue.com/methods/line_graph.html) can be used to demonstrate the trend over the years for different regions as already mentioned.
+I don't believe there is a better way of demonstrating that without using video or gif.
+Plotting several regions/countries on the same graph would allow for an easy visual comparison for the visitor

+Since we are interested in the progress different countries make over time, again the idea of plotting the "top 10" countries with the highest improvement indicators as a bar chart, may be simple, but I feel like it's a great way of passing on the information is a fast-manner.